 In our model, we combine the two learning theories because it is reasonable to assume that direction learning is a reasonable model of what a bidder would do in the early stages of participation in auctions.
 These early rounds can be viewed as discovery rounds where the bidders, through their experience in the auctions, discover their relative standing in the population of participants.
 It would thus be reasonable to assume that successful bidders would probabilistically adjust their bids up or leave them unchanged.
 However, this process of directional adjustment would end once the bidder fails to win in an auction.
 At this stage, the bid discovery phase can be considered to have finished and the bidder to be in a bid refinement phase where they chose among bid levels through reinforcement algorithm, with the probability or propensity of choice initially concentrated around the last successful bids utilized in the discovery phase.
-Further details on the attributes and implementation of the reinforcement algorithm are provided in the paper by Hailu and Thoyer on multi-unit auction pricing formats (Hailu and Thoyer, 2007).
+Further details on the attributes and implementation of the reinforcement algorithm are provided in Hailu and Thoyer (2007).